David Koch: Campaigns

 Koch was the Libertarian Party's vice-presidential candidate in the 1980 presidential election, sharing the party ticket with presidential candidate Ed Clark.
-The Clark–Koch ticket proposed to abolish Social Security, the Federal Reserve Board, welfare, minimum-wage laws, corporate taxes, all price supports and subsidies for agriculture and business, and U.S. Federal agencies including the SEC, EPA, ICC, FTC, OSHA, FBI, CIA, and DOE.
+The Clark–Koch ticket proposed downsizing the government through the elimination of various federal laws and departments.
+These included abolishing Social Security, the Federal Reserve Board, welfare, minimum-wage laws, corporate taxes, all price supports and subsidies for agriculture and business, and U.S. Federal agencies including the SEC, EPA, ICC, FTC, OSHA, FBI, CIA, and DOE.
 Their platform proposed privatizing all transportation and inland waterways.
-The ticket received 921,128 votes, 1% of the total nationwide vote, the Libertarian Party national ticket's best showing until 2016 in terms of percentage and its best showing in terms of raw votes until the 2012 presidential election, although that number was surpassed again in 2016.
+The ticket received 921,128 votes, 1% of the total nationwide vote.
+This was the Libertarian Party national ticket's best showing until 2016 in terms of percentage and its best showing in terms of raw votes until the 2012 presidential election, although that number was surpassed again in 2016.
 "Compared to what [the Libertarians had] gotten before," Charles said, "and where we were as a movement or as a political/ideological point of view, that was pretty remarkable, to get 1 percent of the vote."

 After the bid, according to journalist Brian Doherty's Radicals for Capitalism, Koch viewed politicians as "actors playing out a script".

 Koch credited the 1976 presidential campaign of Roger MacBride as his inspiration for getting involved in politics:

 Here was a great guy, advocating all the things I believed in.
 He wanted less government and taxes, and was talking about repealing all these victimless crime laws that accumulated on the books.
 I have friends who smoke pot.
 I know many homosexuals.
 It's ridiculous to treat them as criminals — and here was someone running for president, saying just that.